JeroenGar/jagua-rs/README.md

   "ls_frac": 0.2 //Of those 5000 samples, 80% will be sampled at uniformly at random, 20% will be local search samples }
 ```
+>[!TIP]

-See [docs](https://jeroengar.github.io/jagua-rs/lbf/config/struct.LBFConfig.html) for a detailed description of all available configuration options.
+> See [docs](https://jeroengar.github.io/jagua-rs/lbf/config/struct.LBFConfig.html) for a detailed description of all available configuration options.

 ### Important note